-Bowman began the program virtually this year.
+Bowman began the program virtually in March 2021.
 “We were immediately set up with a tech resource to help us brush up on our skillsets, such as PowerPoint refreshers, and we were also matched with a peer advisor and our own senior sponsor,” she says.
 “The fact that we had this breadth of support during the program made a huge difference in acclimating to the job and the firm as a whole.”
 Her internship ended with a full-time offer.

 Today, Bowman is a Vice President in Investment Management and Burke’s COO, supporting global marketing efforts and overseeing multiple strategic business initiatives, roles that keep her busy.
 “This job can be demanding,” she says.
 “To succeed, you need to have conversations with the right stakeholders, create a strategy so everyone involved can weigh in, then devise a follow-up plan and procedures so that you can execute every initiative.
 But above all, I love that the work and culture allow me to focus on my most important priority: my daughter.”